-Students are in good academic standing when their semester and their cumulative grade point averages are 2.00 or above and their SPEA grade point average is at least 2.30.
+Students are in good academic standing when their semester and their cumulative grade point averages are 2.0 or above and their SPEA grade point average is at least 2.3.
+In the Bachelor of Science in Arts Management, students must maintain a SPEA grade point average of at least a 2.7, semester above a 2.0, and cumulative above a 2.3.

 Students must be in good academic standing to graduate.